medhan-sh/pwn.college_medhansh1/Shell Varriable/C4-exporting.md

 **Flag:** `pwn.college{8jix1mUdylVAU5EME9k-JQ1E6I2.QXyYTN0wiN2kjNzEzW}`

-Assigned values to PWN and COLLEGE and exported PWN varriable then an the program as instructed to obtain the flag.
+Assigned values to PWN and COLLEGE and exported PWN varriable as instructed to obtain the flag.
 I did not export COLLEGE but somehow it still worked.

 ```
 hacker@variables~exporting-variables:~$ export PWN=COLLEGE